thetron/menumatic/README.md

 This will create the file `app/navigation/application_navigation.rb` which you can use to define the structure of your navigation items.

-If you want to use the bundled stylesheet (bland, but functional), add the following to your
+If you want to use the bundled stylesheet (nothing fancy, but quite serviceable - enough to get you up and running), add the following to your
 layout:

     <%= stylesheet_link_tag "application_navigation" %>

 # Using Menumatic